 Continues the Virginia Office of Emergency Medical Services Intermediate and/or Paramedic curricula.
 Focuses on the assessment and management of specialty patients, including obstetrical, neonates, pediatric, and geriatrics.
 Prerequisites: EMS 151 and EMS 153.
-Prerequisite or Co-requisite: EMS 155.
-Lecture 2 hours.
-Laboratory 2 hours.
-Total 4 hours per week.
+Prerequisite or

+Co-requisites.
+EMS 155.